 Water Features as Terrarium Inspiration

-This collection of photos will give you ideas and reference points for terraria water features, such as waterfalls, drip walls, streams, and ponds.
+This article contains photos and tips to give you ideas and reference points for terraria water features, such as waterfalls, drip walls, streams, and ponds.

 Key Elements in This Collection